jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 using MathOptInterface
 const MOI = MathOptInterface
 ```
 and prefix all MOI methods with `MOI.` in user code.
-If a name is also available in base Julia, we always use explicitly use the module prefix, for example, with `MOI.get`.
+If a name is also available in base Julia, we always explicitly use the module prefix, for example, with `MOI.get`.

 ## Standard form problem